1. Can all NYU law students apply to the Hays Program?

 2. How can I learn more about the Hays Program?

 The Hays Program is a course for third-year students that involves internships at public interest organizations, participation in seminar meetings, informal discussions with former Fellows and noted public interest lawyers, and dinners with other Fellows and the Directors.
 We urge all applicants to read the Hays Program brochure (available from Gail Thomas in Vanderbilt Hall 308) or to review the materials that appear on the Hays Program website.
 In addition, the current Hays Fellows will hold two information sessions about the Program in which they will discuss their experiences and answer your questions.
-Those sessions will be held on Monday, January 28 and Tuesday, January 29, 2013.
+Those sessions will be held on Tuesday, January 30th and Wednesday, January 31st, 2018.

 3. The Hays Program includes eight named fellowships.
 Do I have to apply separately to each one?